 - Let lumps remain in the batter: It’s true, lumpy pancake batter is absolutely okay.
 Stir the batter until there are no more flour streaks and still lumpy.
 But be careful not to overmix.

 - Check to make sure your baking powder is fresh.
-If baking powder is old or expired you will end up with flat pancakes, not light and fluffy ones.
+If it is old or expired you will end up with flat pancakes, not light and fluffy ones.

 - Wipe out the pan between pancakes.
 I love cooking pancakes in butter but the butter will eventually burn.
 To solve this problem, wipe the pan between pancakes and add a little bit more butter before cooking the next pancake.